Reviews

 Some people spend their whole lives looking for the right partner.
 Nate Schaper found his in high school.
 In the eight months since their cautious flirting became a real, honest, tell-the-parents relationship, Nate and Adam have been inseparable.
 Even when local kids take their homophobia to brutal levels, Nate is undaunted.
 He and Adam are rock solid.
 Two parts of a whole.
 Yin and yang.

-But when Adam graduates and takes an Off-Broadway job in New York—at Nate’s insistence—that certainty begins to flicker.
+But when Adam graduates and takes a job in New York, that certainty begins to flicker.
 Nate starts a blog to vent his frustrations and becomes the center of a school controversy, drawing ire and support in equal amounts.
-But it is the attention of an underclassman who is looking for more than guidance that forces him to confront who and what he really wants.
+But it is the attention of a new boy who is looking for more than guidance that forces him to confront who and what he really wants.